ptmaas/gofast/README.md

 velocity components [m / s] [v_x, v_y] = [[-384, 8], [-375, 3], [-367, -1], [-359, -6], [-351, -10]]

-which shows that the x-component is largest, meaning the object and plane move along straight line towards each other.
+which shows that the x-component is largest, meaning the object and plane move along a straight line towards each other.
 This makes it is easy to compute the ground speed of object: just subtract the ground speed of plane from the x-component since that comprises more than 97% of the speed.